-2018: Has started in all four contests, helping the offensive line surrender just eight sacks (t-13th fewest in NFL).
+2018: Has started in all six contests on the offensive line at left tackle.

 College: Played three seasons at UCLA after redshirting as a true freshman...Appeared in 31 games with 23 starts over his career, seeing action at both left and right tackle...Started all 13 games at left tackle as a redshirt junior in 2017...
 Named to All-Pac-12 Conference Second Team by the league's coaches...Blocked for UCLA QB Josh Rosen, the 10th overall pick by the Arizona Cardinals in the 2018 NFL Draft.